Cleveleys

-Cleveleys is a town on the Fylde Coast of Lancashire, England, about 4 mi north of Blackpool and 2 mi south of Fleetwood.
+Cleveleys is a town on the coast of the Fylde peninsula of Lancashire, England, about 4 mi north of Blackpool and 2 mi south of Fleetwood.
 It is part of the Borough of Wyre.
 With its neighbouring settlement of Thornton, Cleveleys was part of the former urban district of Thornton-Cleveleys and is part of the Blackpool Urban Area.
 In 2011 the Cleveleys Built-up area sub division had a population of 10,754.

 History

 At the start of the Second World War, several departments of the Ministry of Pensions, the Ministry of Education and the Board of Trade were moved to the Cleveleys area.
 Some were housed in the Rossall School briefly.
 An extensive site was developed for the Ministry of Pensions in the Norcross section of Carleton and all the government departments moved out in 1940.